Exploring the Alphabet of English Idioms: A Journey through ‘L’

 Justifications:

 This is an idiom because it figuratively means to live under false pretenses or to deceive oneself or others.
-The phrase does not refer to living a literal lie but to maintaining a false narrative or illusion.
+The idiom does not refer to living a literal lie but to maintaining a false narrative or illusion.

 Origin: